 The Polygon400 DSI for Optogenetics and Photoactivation is made available to researchers at a superbly attractive price compared to other commercially available systems.

-Ask us for a quote to see how much sense it makes to add this flexible tool to your laboratory.
+Please contact us to ask us for a quote to see how much sense it makes to add this flexible tool to your laboratory.